klangrud/professional/README.md

 Responsible for the System Administration of all Linux, and Windows Servers for the E-Commerce site and the Intranet.
 Website: www.buckle.com

+**Tri-City Adult Hockey League 08 / 2007 - Present**
+PHP Developer and Site owner for no-profit recreational hockey league.
+Wrote a league manager along with website in PHP from the ground up.
+Currently using Wordpress to manage the site.
+Website: www.tcadulthockey.com

 **University of Nebraska–Lincoln 08 / 2003 - 08 / 2004**
 Telecom Data Port Certification
 Tasks include certifing network data ports in all buildings across the UNL campus.
 Writing